-Our consultation for the sections of the E4 cycle route between Pinhoe Road to Exhibition Way and the proposed cycle and pedestrian bridge across Summer Lane opened on Monday 15 October and will close on Monday 19 November.
+Our consultation for the sections of the E4 cycle route between Pinhoe Road to Exhibition Way and the proposed cycle and pedestrian bridge across Summer Lane opened on Monday 15 October and closed on Monday 19 November.

 The County Council is progressing the construction of the E4 cycle route.
 The first 1km section has already been finished along Cumberland Way and plans have been drawn up for the remaining sections.